FuelTheBurn/OLTA-Optimizing-bait-seLection-for-TArgeted-sequencing/README.md

 The program takes in a "modified" fasta file, megaresParitions/megaresClean25E4.txt

 The input reading is done with c++ cin

+The following input is suboptimal for the least number of baits/fast for demonstration purposes, to know what inputs you should use, read the paper
 ```
 .\MultithreadedGenerativeSearchV4WithInput.exe
 120